Back to StorageRadar

 get_dev_cleanup_summary Dev Cleanup

-Returns an aggregated summary of developer caches and build artifacts — Xcode DerivedData, CocoaPods, Gradle, Docker layers, npm modules, and more.
+Returns an aggregated summary of developer caches and build artifacts.
 Includes risk levels and hints.
-Read-only — no cleanup actions.
+Read-only only, with no cleanup actions.

 Params sessionId snapshotId cursor limit